kawatoken/Kawakami-Documents/content/en/buying-kawa-uniswap.md

 ---
-title: The Memecoin Bullrun
+title: Buying on Uniswap
 description: ''
-position: 5
+position: 4
-category: Blog
+category: How-To Guides
 ---

 Check the [Nuxt.js documentation](https://nuxtjs.org/guides/configuration-glossary/configuration-modules) for more information about installing and using modules in Nuxt.js.